How to be a successful artist.

 For example, my models of success are Sean McCabe (seanwes.com), Marc Brunet (cubebrush.co), and Jake Parker (mrjakeparker.com).
 There are several facets of their success as people, but they all share in common that they have achieved just enough mastery in their fields to realize their goals with their art.

-Essentially speaking, you cannot truly have success in art without some level of mastery over your craft, unless you are simply creating for yourself, and have consciously opted out of the question of mastery because that is not a concern for you.
+Essentially speaking, you cannot truly be a successful artist without some level of mastery over your craft, unless you are simply creating for yourself, and have consciously opted out of the question of mastery because that is not a concern for you.
 (This is valid, you just have to be real with yourself about it.)

 Think about at least one concrete person who reflects the level of mastery you possess, and then examine what it took for them to get there.
 In some cases those people have already outright said what they had to do to become successful, and even how long it took.